 - and personal and professional development workshops.

 LADO has 37 current member institutions.
 Click here to view a full list of member institutions.

 LADO is a non-profit organization currently led by an army of volunteer Chief Diversity Officers.
 In order to further advance the efforts of LADO and ensure continuous access to a wide array of benefits, each institution is subject to a $1,500 membership due.

 We’d love to talk to you more in depth!
 Please send us a message via the form below and our Program Associate, Ashe Hacker, can further answer any questions or direct you to one of our Executive Committee members.

-Due to the pandemic, LADO currently meets monthly via Zoom.
-Generally speaking, LADO members meet twice a year in person, for two days, at our biannual meetings, which have a conference-like format.
-Each biannual meeting is hosted by one of our member institutions on a rotational basis.
+Due to varying locations, LADO meets monthly via Zoom.
+LADO Conferences occur twice a year in person, for three days.
+Each biannual conference is hosted by one of our member institutions on a rotational, volunteer basis.
 If you are interested in joining LADO, but you are unsure if our group will be the best fit for you and your institution, you can inquire about attending one of our biannual meetings as a visiting institution.
 Please fill out the form below to find out more about our upcoming in-person meetings.

-Fill out this form and we’ll reach out to you.
-Let’s chat.
+Fill out this form and we’ll reach back out to you as quickly as possible.